 It may be hard to believe, but it's entirely possible to feel at peace during a traffic jam -- or even a tantrum.

 The easiest way to remind yourself to let go of tension in those stressful moments is simply to breathe.
-Noticing your breathing brings you back into your
+Seems impossible, right?
+How could breathing be

 That pause to breathe gives us a choice about how we respond.
 Wise teachers through the ages have observed that the moment between perception and action

-is where we have the choice not to get hijacked by our automatic emotional response.
+is where we have the choice not to get hijacked by our automatic responses.
+Noticing your breathing brings you back into your body, back into the present

 In fact, if you want to change your relationship with your child, this is one of the most powerful levers you can pull.
 Imagine how your relationship would